isomerpages/moe-acjc/_academics/Subjects/Economics.md

 H2 Economics is organised around three major themes which have been selected to structure the learning of students in a progressive manner.
 The selection of the themes emphasises the disciplinarity of economics.
 In addition, the three themes comprise fundamental economic concepts which allow students to have a deeper appreciation of economics.
 Students will examine economic phenomena, beginning with the individual and societal levels (microeconomic analysis), followed by the national level (macroeconomic analysis).

 Theme 1 (The Central Economic Problem) highlights the Central Economic Problem of unlimited wants and limited resources as fundamental to the discipline.
-An overall framework for rational decision-making by consumers, producers and governments is also presented in Theme 1, linking the three themes across the syllabus.&nbsp; &nbsp;
+An overall framework for rational decision-making by consumers, producers and governments is also presented in Theme 1, linking the three themes across the syllabus.&nbsp; &nbsp; <br>
 Theme 2 (Markets) focusses on how firms and markets function.
-It allows students to examine how markets may fail in achieving efficient and equitable allocation of resources, and the role of the government in addressing these market issues.
-Theme 3 (The National and International Economy) focusses on governments as economic agents.
+It allows students to examine how markets may fail in achieving efficient and equitable allocation of resources, and the role of the government in addressing these market issues. <br>Theme 3 (The National and International Economy) focusses on governments as economic agents.
 It provides an overview of the workings and linkages of the national and international economy.
 In addition, the impact of external trends and developments on the domestic economy.&nbsp;

 H2 Economics is assessed through 2 papers.